Areo-17/WS_AliExpress/README.md

 Congrats!
 You have scrapped a product.
 An example of the result would be the following one:

+### Scrapper requirements

+To continue with the project, let's see the requirements of our scrapper.
+Write the comand `pip3 freeze > requirements.txt` on your active virtual environment.

+It will create a .txt file with the requirements.

 ![WhatsApp Image 2024-02-27 at 9 10 36 AM](https://github.com/Areo-17/WS_MercadoLibre/assets/144394013/73caae3a-db9f-4726-8fc4-4a8e45f2595b)